strues/boldr/README.md

 - Ports

-  - **Frontend**: 3000 - _this is also the ssr server_
+  - **Frontend**: 3000 - _React SSR server_
   - **Webpack**: 3001 - _dev only_
   - **API**: 2121

-- Hot reloading doesn't work everywhere due to async/dynamic routes.
+- The `boldr-api` package can operate independently from boldr-cms.
+However, `boldr-cms` requires the api to be running.
+BCMS depends on data retrieved from the api.

 ### Development

+#### API

+Context: `packages/boldr-api`

+Create a Postgres database and modify the migrate and seed scripts within the `package.json` to match your newly created database.

+Run the migrate command with `npm run migrate` followed by `npm run seed`.
+This bootstrap's your database.

+Tweak any of the `.env` variables to match your preferences / environment

+Start the api with the command, `npm run dev`

+#### CMS

+Context: `packages/boldr-cms`

-**Starting it up** -- Run `npm run dev`
+Run the CMS using `npm run dev`

 After Boldr has started visit <http://localhost:3000>.
 The admin account is already created and you may login using these credentials:

 > Email - admin@boldr.io<br>
 > Password - password

+Settings for the build process as well as misc configurations are located within the config directory in the `index.js` file.

 ### Production

-> I wouldn't recommend it for a serious website.
-Not yet.
-However if you feel like building the application as if it were production execute the following.

 Running Boldr in production is fairly simple.
 We'll go over the steps right now in order to get you up and running as soon as possible.
 Please bear with us, as the process for automation continues to evolve.

+From the root directory use the command, `make build`.

+The `make build` command creates a folder named boldr in the root of the repository.
+Then compiles all files and copies them to the boldr folder.

+Upload the contents of the boldr directory to your preferred host.

+Install the production dependencies for both the `boldrAPI` and `boldrCMS` packages using `npm install --production`.

+Finally using pm2 or your preferred script, start the API and CMS.

-Please [`See the documentation`](docs/production.md) for a detailed explaination.
+Please [`See the documentation`](docs/production.md) for a detailed explanation.

 ## Contributing

 Looking for an open source project to contribute to?
 All types of contributions are welcome here.
-In fact, I'd love some assistance.
 Take a look at some of the [current issues](https://github.com/strues/boldr/issues) and see if you find something you'd like to help out with.
 Feel free to submit pull requests to the develop branch.

 **Contribution Area Ideas**